Sinema leaving the Democratic Party and registering as an independent | KRDO

 “I’m just not worried about folks who may not like this approach,” Sinema said.
 “What I am worried about is continuing to do what’s right for my state.
 And there are folks who certainly don’t like my approach, we hear about it a lot.
 But the proof is in the pudding.”

+White House press secretary Karine Jean-Pierre called Sinema a “key partner” following her decision and said the White House has “every reason to expect that we will continue to work successfully with her.”

-Sources familiar with the matter tell CNN that Sinema gave the White House a heads up that she was leaving the Democratic Party and that Schumer also was aware of Sinema’s bombshell announcement ahead of Friday morning.
+Sources familiar with the matter tell CNN that Sinema gave the White House a heads up that she was leaving the Democratic Party.
+Schumer said in a statement he also was aware of Sinema’s bombshell announcement ahead of Friday morning.

+“She asked me to keep her committee assignments and I agreed,” Schumer said.
+“Kyrsten is independent; that’s how she’s always been.
+I believe she’s a good and effective Senator and am looking forward to a productive session in the new Democratic majority Senate.”

+Schumer also outlined how he did not expect Sinema’s decision to impact Democrats’ plans for next year, saying in his statement, “We will maintain our new majority on committees, exercise our subpoena power, and be able to clear nominees without discharge votes.”

 The Biden White House is offering a muted reaction Friday morning and insisting that they expect to continue having a productive working relationship with the senator.